vpetersson/vpetersson.com/_posts/2019-05-18-a-decade-of-remote.md

 What is however related to remote work is the the importance of wrapping up your day.
 As you may have noticed above, I end my day at 19:30.
 After that I’m not allowed into my office (unless there’s an emergency).
 I also try to keep my screen time to minimal in the evenings.
 In my younger years, I frequently worked late into the night.
 Yet, even if I clocked more hours, I got less done.

-Switching off very important, and it is a lot more challenging when you're working remotely.
+Switching off very is important, and it is a lot more challenging when you're working remotely.

 If you want to learn more on this, I recommend the book [Why We Sleep](https://www.amazon.co.uk/Why-We-Sleep-Science-Dreams/dp/0241269067) by Matthew Walker.